jaxtonmaez/Physics-Gravity-Simulator/README.md

 # Physics-Simulator

 The UserInterface.java contains the main class and is the driver.
+DataPlotter.nb is a Mathematica File and can ONLY be used in Wolfram Mathematica!

 The program writes the data to two files.
 The 'data.txt' file is a readable file with all the information labeled.
 The 'Mathematica'.txt is a file readable by Mathematica using the Import[file] command, which can then be plotted using